thriveweb/deking-new/content/services/diy-kitset-decks.md

       kit.
 To order a kit go to our contact us page or give us a call on 1800 335 464
     title: 3m x 1.5m Deck in A Day Kit
+  - description: >-
+      Of course, if you need a bigger or more complex deck built, contact us—we’re the experts in designing and building timber decks.
+From Brisbane to the Gold Coast we can custom design a deck or patio roof to perfectly suit your needs.
+    title: Need a Bigger Deck?
 servicePriceTitle: Price Guide
 QuoteTitle: '5m x 4m '
 servicePriceDescription: